Free shipping on orders $75+

 Incontinence is also a common concern among seniors and can have a negative impact on sexual confidence.
 Fear of leakage or odor can affect self-esteem and hinder sexual spontaneity.
 Seeking medical advice, practicing pelvic floor exercises, and prioritizing good incontinence hygiene can help seniors enjoy a more fulfilling, worry-free, intimate life.

 Do you or a loved one experience symptoms of urinary incontinence?
-Take our bladder protection quiz and get a starter pack to try.
+Get a free starter pack to try!

 Influence of Social Factors on Sexuality and Aging